We already built this category once

 Talk to the people building it

-We take calls from vendor risk officers and compliance directors at community banks and credit unions.
-Tell us where your program stands — we'll tell you where ThirdPartyIQ fits.
+We take calls from vendor risk, procurement, credit, and compliance teams — at community banks and credit unions first, and across the regulated industries that face the same third-party and counterparty risk.
+Tell us where your program stands, and we'll tell you where ThirdPartyIQ fits.

 Get in touch